The mooncake in Vietnam always appears in the mid-autumn festival, from the countryside to the urban area.

 Put the dough and mix well until you see the dough thicken.

-Put it on a clean table, use the force of your palm to pull the dough and squeeze it until it is smooth, not sticky.
+Put it on a clean table, pull the dough with your palm, and squeeze it until it is smooth but not sticky.

 Divide the powder into 100 g, and press it flat.